Pre-Service Clinical Teaching I (TCED 4378)

 - January 1 to participate in spring semester.

-During Pre-Service Internship I, the student teachers will spend all day each Wednesday of the public school semester in a supervised field experience at one of the designated professional school campuses.
-NOTE: Courses offered at 4 p.m. on Wednesdays may not be taken during Internship I, as they may interfere with Internship I’s course requirements.
-The student teacher will be under the supervision of an Internship Team consisting of: Center for Professional Development of Teachers, the PDS personnel, the Field Supervisor, and mentor teacher in cooperation of the campus principal.
+During Pre-Service Clinical Teaching I, the student teachers will spend all day each Wednesday of the public school semester in a supervised field experience at one of the designated professional school campuses.
+NOTE: Courses offered at 4 p.m. on Wednesdays may not be taken during Clinical Teaching I, as they may interfere with Clinical Teaching I’s course requirements.
+The student teacher will be under the supervision of an Clinical Teaching Team consisting of: Center for Professional Development of Teachers, the PDS personnel, the Field Supervisor, and mentor teacher in cooperation of the campus principal.
 The Field Supervisor is the teacher of record for this course.
 This experience will consist of, but is not limited to:

 - Adhering to attendance requirements and following the mentor teacher’s daily and weekly schedule.